awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 + **[AWS Systems Manager API Reference](https://docs.aws.amazon.com/systems-manager/latest/APIReference/)** – Provides descriptions, syntax, and usage examples for each of the Systems Manager actions and data types\.
 + **[AWS Systems Manager section of the AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)** – Manage Systems Manager from a command line tool\.
 Available to use on Windows, Mac, and Linux/UNIX systems\.
 + **[AWS Systems Manager section of the AWS Tools for PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/items/AWS_Systems_Manager_cmdlets.html)** – Manage Systems Manager with the same PowerShell tools that you use to manage your Windows, Linux, or Mac environments\.
-+ **[Systems Manager Service Quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*** – Provides the default quotas for Systems Manager for an AWS account\.
++ **[Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*** – Provides the default quotas for Systems Manager for an AWS account\.
 Unless otherwise noted, each quota is Region\-specific\.
 The following related resources can help you as you work with this service\.
 + ** [Classes & Workshops](https://aws.amazon.com/training/course-descriptions/)** – Links to role\-based and specialty courses as well as self\-paced labs to help sharpen your AWS skills and gain practical experience\.
 + ** [AWS Developer Tools](https://aws.amazon.com/tools/)** – Links to developer tools, SDKs, IDE toolkits, and command line tools for developing and managing AWS applications\.